Side Effects Compared: Nandrolone Decanoate vs. Phenylpropionate

 Long-Term Side Effects

-4. Renal and Hepatic Strain: Chronic use may contribute to liver disease and negatively affect kidney function, compounded by the metabolic demands of processing the steroid.
+4. Renal and Hepatic Strain: Chronic use contributes to liver disease and hurts kidney function, partly because of the metabolic load of processing the drug.

 Psychological Effects

-Both forms of nandrolone can affect mental and emotional health:
+Both esters can hit mental and emotional health:

-1. Mood Swings: Users might experience fluctuations in mood, from euphoria to aggression, commonly referred to as "roid rage."
+1. Mood Swings: Mood can swing from euphoria to aggression, sometimes called "roid rage."

-2. Cognitive Effects: Long-term use can lead to cognitive deficits, particularly in memory and executive functioning.
+2. Cognitive Effects: Long-term use can cause memory and executive function problems.

 Mitigating Side Effects